SherifTalaat/AWS-SG-Analyzer/README.md

 # Installation

 ## Prerequisites
-1. Ensure you have Python 3.10 installed.
+1. Ensure you have Python 3.7 (or higher) installed.
 2. Ensure you have ~/.aws/credentials file configured with a valid region, Access Key ID, and Secret Access Key

 ## Steps